REGULAR MONTHLY MEETINGS

 See 'Social Events' below for details.
 Contact Gillian Summers on 01308 421966 for more information.

-John Walker is the Events Organiser and, working with his Committee makes arrangements for a variety of one day trips, operated by Crossway Travel.
+Sybil Godden is the Events Organiser and makes arrangements for a variety of one day trips, operated by Crossway Travel.

 These trips won’t be exclusively for our members as Crossways currently provide this service for several neighbouring U3A's, but it’s likely that we will make up the majority of participants.
 These trips will be guaranteed to take place, as part of Crossways’ programme.
 Crossways prices for U3A per person are in brackets but, depending on numbers going on each outing, there may be a modest reduction in price for each participant.
 The more, the cheaper!